SSvin/helpers_stuff/README.md

 # helpers_stuff
-Some helpers items for work
+Some helpful items for work